What is a Bicycle Friendly America?

 The Bicycle Friendly Communities designation is an awards program that recognizes municipalities that actively support bicycling.
 A Bicycle Friendly Community provides safe accommodation for people who bicycle and encourages more residents to bike for transportation and recreation.

 Encouraging bicycling is a simple way towards improving the quality of life and public health.
 With more people bicycling, communities experience reduced traffic congestion, improved air quality and greater physical fitness.
 This often translates into increased property values, business growth and increased tourism along with talent attraction and retention.

 How to Apply

 A committee reviews and scores the application and consults with local cyclists in your community.
-An award of platinum, gold, silver or bronze status is designated for four years.
+An award of diamond, platinum, gold, silver, or bronze status is designated for four years.
 The League and technical assistance staff will continue to work with recipients and those communities that do not yet meet the criteria to encourage continual improvements.
-See how Ohio and Dayton stacks up.
+See how Ohio and Dayton stack up.

 The League of American Bicyclists recognizes newly designated Bicycle Friendly Communities with an awards ceremony, a Bicycle Friendly Community road sign, and a formal press announcement.